MrKWatkins/ZXSpectrumNextTests/Tests/base/NextReg_defaults/ReadMe.txt

 some particular cases), or open an issue on github to get extra explanation.

 - the preconditions to make this test (at least somewhat) functional is to have:
-* Z80 emulation (Z80N is not needed, only standard Z80 instructions are used)
+* Z80 emulation (Z80N is not needed, only Z80 instructions are used)
 * ZX48 ROM mapped into address space, precisely the character graphics ($3D00..$3FFF)
 * ZX48 standard ULA graphics mode (256x192 bitmap at $4000 with attributes at $5800)
 * ZXN "NextRegs" being readable/writeable through I/O ports $243B and $253B